Losant/losant-docs/docs/applications/overview.md

 ![Application Archive](/images/applications/application-archive.png "Application Archive")

-Application archive is a way to save a copy of an application's devices data on either Amazon S3 or Google Cloud Storage.
-The archive configuration allows you to specify which devices data should be backed up.
-After the devices data becomes older than 30 days, the application will create a directory that is the date of the data (31 days ago) and a CSV per device within that directory.
-The reason we wait for the data to be older than 30 days, is because a user can [overwrite the state](/devices/state/#overwriting-previous-state) until the data is older than 30 days.
-Those CSV files will be named by the applicationId, deviceId, and the start and end time of the data contained in the file.
-An example directory and file would be
+Application archive is a way to save a copy of an application's device data on either [Amazon S3](https://aws.amazon.com/s3/) or [Google Cloud Storage](https://cloud.google.com/storage/).
+The archive configuration allows you to specify which devices' data should be backed up.
+After the data becomes older than 30 days, the application will create a directory for the archived date and a CSV for each device within that directory.

+The reason we wait for the data to be older than 30 days is because device state data can be [overwritten](/devices/state/#overwriting-previous-state) until the data is older than 30 days.

+### Configuration

+In order to configure archiving for AWS, `Bucket`, `Region`, `Access Key ID` and `Secret Access Key` are required.
+In order to configure archiving from Google Cloud Storage, `Bucket`, `Project ID`, and `Account Key (JSON)` are required.
+Both have one optional field, `Directory Inside the Bucket`, which specifies a directory for archivals to go; if left unset, the files will be appended to the top-level directory.

+### Generated CSV

+Each generated CSV file will be placed within a directory named by the human-readable timestamp of the archived date.
+The files themselves will be named by the applicationId, deviceId, and the start and end time of the data contained in the file.
+An example directory and file would be:

 ```text
 losant-bucket/2017-12-03T00:00:00.000Z/568beedeb436ab01007be53d-568bf74a1ff37b0100f5123e-1512259200000-1512345599999.csv
 ```
-In order to configure archiving for AWS, `Bucket`, `Region`, `Access Key ID` and `Secret Access Key` are required.
-In order to configure archiving from Google Cloud Storage, `Bucket`, `Project ID`, and `Account Key (JSON)` are required.
-Both have one optional field, `Directory Inside the Bucket`, which specifies a directory for archivals to go, if the files should not be appended to the top level directory.

-The generated CSV will have an ID column which is the ID of the device, a timestamp column (where the timestamp will be represented as milliseconds since epoch), an ISO Date column (where the time is represented in human readable form), as well as columns for any attributes of your device.
+Each CSV will have an ID column (for the device ID), a timestamp column (where the timestamp will be represented as a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) in milliseconds), an [ISO Date](https://en.wikipedia.org/wiki/ISO_8601) column (where the time is represented in human-readable form), as well as a column for each [attribute](/devices/overview/#device-attributes) on your device.
 The following is an example of a CSV:

 ```csv
 id,Timestamp,ISO Date,Current,On,Inuse